ministryofjustice/moj-frontend/docs/accessibility.md

 [AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.

-## How accessible this website is

-We know some parts of this website are not fully accessible:

-- users cannot get to content in multiple ways

 ## Feedback and contact information

 Contact the MOJ Design System team if you: